stepanoffweb/Layout_Practise/README.md

 # Jedi_Mitler
-Moderate complexity site with jQuery libs: css-hamburger, mmenu, fotorama, owl.carousel.
+Of moderate complexity site with jQuery libs: css-hamburger, mmenu, fotorama, owl.carousel.
+Download and unzip the repository.
+In the project directiory perfofm next commands:
+  > npm i
+  > gulp